lbrandy/lbrandy.ruhoh.com/_posts/btw-weekend-housekeeping.md

 </ol>
 and the real reason I made this little oh by the way post:

-<strong>7.
-I've disabled trackbacks for my new posts.</strong> They are a great idea, in theory, but in practice... ugh... virtually none of the ones I've received have been useful.
+**7. I've disabled trackbacks for my new posts.** They are a great idea, in theory, but in practice... ugh... virtually none of the ones I've received have been useful.
 If you write a blog response to anything I've written, please post the link in a comment.
 I'd love to read and reply to anyone whose taken the time to respond to anything I've written.